20 Week Marathon Training Plan + Free Printable Schedule (Beginner Friendly)

 It allows for extra rest, extra recovery to be made yet allows you to keep making gains in your endurance to help you succeed at the marathon distance!

-LEt's look at the free 20 week BEginner marathon training schedule
+LEt's look more in depth at the free 20 week BEginner marathon training schedule

 Running a marathon is one of those things that you won’t ever regret doing, but you might regret NOT doing it down the road!